SFBBGroup/Ab-SELDON/README.md

 ` $ unrar x ab-seldon-databases.rar `

 ## Usage
+NOTE: Ready-to-run examples are available in the `paper-ready-to-run/` folder, requiring only the extraction of the databases and the execution of the `sh seldon.sh` command.

 ### Input
 The pipeline takes as input:
 1) A fasta file [NAME].fasta with ONLY the sequence of the initial antibody that will be optimized.
 The heavy chain MUST come before the light chain;